mirage-id/enterprise_docs/identity.md

     {
       "path": "/",
       "method": "get",
-      "description": "get a list of identities"
+      "description": "Get a list of identities"
     },
     {
       "path": "/?uid=<uid>",
       "method": "get",
-      "description": "get a list of identities for a child user" },
+      "description": "Get a list of identities that a child user has access to" },
     {
       "path": "/:id",